The Best and Most Surefire Way of Building Wealth in Troubled Times

 As for Nigeria, after its independence in 1960 it became involved in a civil war with Biafra which was also struggling for independence.
 Since its independence the government has been a military government sometimes and a democratically elected government other times.

 It is also Muslim in the north and Christian in the south and since 2002, there have been clashes between the government and the militant jihadists in the north.
-The country is the Nigeria is the most heavily populated African country and the seventh most heavily populated country in the world.
+Nigeria is the most heavily populated African country and the seventh most heavily populated country in the world.

 The government is wealthy due to its oil reserves.
 In 2005, the Goldman Sachs investment bank chose Nigeria as one of the N-11 countries.
 N-11 refers to the eleven countries that were viewed as being most likely to become the largest economies in the world.
 The investment bank came to this conclusion based on the following criteria: trade and investment policies, political maturity, macroeconomic stability and education quality.